gold-silver-copper/english/README.md

 > The core engine for English inflection — pure algorithmic logic.

 * Implements the core rules for conjugation/declension
-* Used to classify forms as regular or irregular
+* Used to classify forms as regular or irregular for the extractor
 * Has no data dependency — logic-only
 * Can be used stand alone for an even smaller footprint (at the cost of some accuracy)